-Any questions answered affirmatively should be followed with additional questions in order to determine the following [192]:
+Any questions answered affirmatively should be followed with additional questions in order to determine the following [191]:

-- How and when mistreatment occurs - Who perpetrates it
+- How and when mistreatment occurs

+- Who perpetrates it

-- How the woman copes with it - What she plans to do to protect herself (and her children, if applicable)
+- How the woman copes with it

+- What she plans to do to protect herself (and her children, if applicable)

 The prevalence of violence in American society exceeds all other Western nations.
 Health professionals should increase awareness about safety, and the specific rules of gun safety, in the home.
 The American Academy of Pediatrics has recommended that gun safety education be included in each visit to the pediatrician.
-In 2019, gun violence was the leading cause of death for children 19 years of age and younger, surpassing motor vehicle accidents for the first time.
-More than 3,300 children and teens were killed with guns-one every 2 hours and 36 minutes.
-Deaths from firearms reached a 19-year in high in 2017 and have remained elevated ever since [196].
-In the United States, unintentional firearm-related injuries result in almost nine times as many pediatric fatalities as the next 25 industrialized countries combined [197].
+In 2021, gun violence was the leading cause of death for children 19 years of age and younger, surpassing motor vehicle accidents for the first time.
+More than 4,739 children and teens were killed with guns-one every 2 hours and 36 minutes.
+Deaths from firearms reached a 19-year in high in 2017 and increased nearly 40% in 2021 alone [195].
+In the United States, unintentional firearm-related injuries result in almost nine times as many pediatric fatalities as the next 25 industrialized countries combined [196].
 The key points for gun safety education are provided in Table 3 and Table 4.